All Episodes

 No Republicans were involved in the conversation.

-This crisis is entirely of the Democrats making.
+This crisis is entirely of the Democrats' making.

-Uh the Republicans weren't part of this con uh part of this conversation.
+The Republicans weren't part of this conversation.

-And why is it?
+And why is it, Ed?

 Because they knew that they were in political trouble already with the Tea Party rising up and people saying enough is enough.